 While ensuring the organization’s longevity is essential, human services organizations typically have an overall goal to strengthen the community across a broad social sector, sometimes more than one.

-As a result, human services leadership must work together with other community leaders, government agencies, non-profit groups and faith based agencies to ensure that the needs of the community are being met.
-A working definition of a partnership is “a collaborative relationship between entities to work toward shared objectives through a mutually agreed division of labor.”3
+As a result, human services leaders must work together with other community leaders, government agencies, non-profit groups, and faith-based agencies to ensure that the needs of the community are being met.
+A working definition of a partnership is “a collaborative relationship between entities to work toward shared objectives through a mutually agreed division of labor.”

 This includes working together to accomplish similar overall goals.